VA-Explorer/va_explorer/_sources/training/user_guides.md.txt

 Occasionally, you may need to edit an individual VA, especially in cases where warnings or errors have been reported for the record.
-You can reach the Edit form from the Individual VA page by clicking the “Edit Record” button.
+You can reach the Edit form from the Individual VA page by clicking the "Edit Record" button.
 Doing so transforms the VA responses into a series of form elements that are compliant to the WHO VA instrument standard and make data entry for specifically formatted values (such as datetime) easier.
 Questions that have already been answered will